dominic-p/videojs-resolution-selector/README.md

 </video>
 ```

 Enable the plugin as described in the [video.js docs](https://github.com/videojs/video.js/blob/v4.5.2/docs/guides/plugins.md#step-3-using-a-plugin).
-You can also checkout the `example/example.html` file in this repo to see how the plugin is setup.
 Optionally, you can pass some settings to the plugin:
 ```javascript
 videojs( '#my-video', { plugins : { resolutionSelector : {
 	force_types	: [ 'video/mp4', 'video/webm' ],